-The Issuer, at its present stage, does not have any formal objectives, criteria and analysis for determining the compensation of its Named Executive Officers and primarily relies on the discussions and determinations of the Board.
+Initially, the Issuer plans to pay is Named Executive Officers \$75,000 per annum, subject to the profitability of the Issuer.
+The Issuer, at its present stage, does not have any formal objectives, criteria and analysis for determining the compensation of its Named Executive Officers, but the future compensation will be determined from discussions and determinations of the Board.
 When determining individual compensation levels for the Issuer's Named Executive Officers, a variety of factors will be considered including: the overall financial and operating performance of the Issuer, each Named Executive Officers individual performance and contribution towards meeting corporate objectives.